cdhoweinstitute/COVID-Canada/README.md

 ## rail.csv
 This file provides weekly updated data on rail shipments in Canada, by type of product as per the American Railroad Association.

+## rigs.csv
+This file provides weekly updated data on the count of land rigs in Canada, as provided by Baker Hughes.

 ## Visualization/Data Use
 This data can be seen live at http://dashboard.cdhowe.org